 Students will need to complete an Analysis and Evaluation of ONE of their chosen sports.

-The course can lead to studying A Level PE or BTEC Extended Diploma in Sport and Exercise Science.
+The course can lead to studying A Level PE or Level 3 BTEC Diploma in Sport and Exercise Science.

 Students who take part in any sports outside school may be able to be assessed in these activities.
 Examples of sports that have been acceptable in the past are: